Johannestegner/coolz/README.md

 ### Light weight 12 column grid.

-This SCSS framework is for those of you who just want a simple 12 column grid with no extra styling that you have to override.
+A scss 12 column grid with no extra styling.

 ### Clone it